mbatchkarov/critical_difference/README.md

 Notes
 ====

-Version 1 was based on code found in [Orange](https://bitbucket.org/biolab/orange/src/a4303110189426d004156ce053ddb35a410e428a/Orange/evaluation/scoring.py).
+Version 1 was based on code found in [Orange](https://bitbucket.org/biolab/orange/src/a4303110189426d004156ce053ddb35a410e428a/Orange/evaluation/scoring.py?fileviewer=file-view-default#scoring.py-2305).
-This is version 2.1, which was re-written from scratch and relies more healivy on `matplotlib`.
+This is version 2, which was re-written from scratch and uses `matplotlib`.
-It has been tested on Python 2.7 and 3.3.
+It has been tested on Python 2.7 and 3.3+.
 All code is distributed under the terms of the GNU General Public License Version 3.